pcastro93/dualsense_stream_deck/README.md

 ## Features
 - Create custom shortcuts for specific applications (name and/or title).
 - Support for hotkeys and commands.
+- Support for pressing multiple buttons to perform an action (e.g: L2 + Arrow Right to move an application to the right).
 - Hierarchical precedence of shortcuts.
 - Check the [sample configuration](#sample-configuration) for more details.

+## Uses
+- Google Meet (toggle mic and camera)
+- Web browser (navigate between tabs, content, etc.)
+- IDE (run project, debug, etc.)
+- System (volume, brightness, etc.)

+## TODO
+- [ ] Pass config as argument
+- [ ] Mode/flag to view app names and titles
+- [ ] Run in the background
+- [ ] Detect when a controller is connected (start, restart, etc)
+- [ ] Logs

 ## Setup